-16. Further information
+17. Further Information

-- The Auditor's guidance has been reviewed and a monitoring system across the academic year is in place to meet the new monitoring standard set out in August 2022. - 16.2 Templates of the certificate the College must return, as well as guidance and information on expectations can be found on GOV.UK webpage providing external assurance on subcontracting controls. - 16.3 The Register of Training Organisations (ROTO) was formally decommissioned on the 31st July 2021.
+The Auditor's guidance has been reviewed and a monitoring system across the academic year is in place to meet the new monitoring standard set out in August 2022.

+Templates of the certificate the College must return, as well as guidance and information on expectations can be found on GOV.UK webpage providing external assurance on subcontracting controls.

+The Register of Training Organisations (ROTO) was formally decommissioned on the 31st July 2021.
 The introduction of Subcontracting Monitoring Standard was introduced in September 2022.

-17. The College Approach to Subcontracting 2024/2025
+18. The College Approach to Subcontracting 2025/26

-- 17.1 The College currently expects to contract with two subcontractors in 2024/25, both of which the College has worked with for a number of years: - ATL Subsidiary Company - Plymouth Argyle Football in the Community Trust - 17.2 The College has prepared its annual supply chain fees and charges policy for approval by the Board having regard to the new requirements outlined by the DFE.
+The College is currently in the tender process for the year 2025/26.

+The College is preparing its annual supply chain fees and charges policy for approval by the Board having regard to the new requirements outlined by the DFE.

-17.3 It is confirmed:
+It is confirmed:

 - All subcontracting undertaken meets College strategic aims centred on employability, enterprise, key strategic/sectoral priorities for the city, and travel to learn the area, specifically, sector work based academies addressing skills gaps and enhancing the quality of our offer to learners.
-For example, One of our subcontracting providers provides a number of employability programmes (including work based academies) which are highly valued by Job Centre Plus and help address skills gaps, particularly in the Health & Social Care sector.
+For example, the aim of one subcontract, provides a number of employability programmes (including work based academies) which are highly valued by Job Centre Plus and help address skills gaps, particularly in the Health & Social Care sector.
 The Sports subcontracting has a long history of running education provisions from the highly successful Football Scholarship Programme to foundation provisions supporting NEETs to enter the world of work or further training. - The College will only wish to work with partners that are of a high quality and low risk.
 As determined by the Due Diligence. - The College has staff within its finance, legal, and MIS teams with appropriate knowledge, skills, and experience to successfully procure, contract with, and manage subcontractors.
-A legally binding contract will be in place for subcontractors and includes requisite terms set out in the funding guidance; contracts are reviewed and renewed annually.

-- Subcontractors are robustly managed and monitored to ensure that high-quality delivery is taking place that meets and is compliant with the specific funding requirements for each programme.
+A legally binding contract will be in place for subcontractors and includes requisite terms set out in the funding guidance; contracts are reviewed and renewed annually. - Subcontractors are robustly managed and monitored to ensure that high-quality delivery is taking place that meets and is compliant with the specific funding requirements for each programme.
 The quality of the provision will be monitored and managed through the existing College Quality Assurance processes and procedures and compliance with all Quality Assurance processes is expected. - Through the College's established systems and processes for PREVENT, we have robust procedures in place to ensure that subcontracting does not lead to the inadvertent funding of extremist organisations. - It is acknowledged that all learners who are provided with education and training under a subcontract remain the College's responsibility; no differentiation is made between funded learners or those with Advanced Learning Loans. - Through the IAG process, any learners and employers supported through subcontracting arrangements are made aware of the respective roles and responsibilities of the College and the company. - The College has contingency plans in place to support learners in the event of certain circumstances.
 These are well developed having previously provided support to DFE and learners/employers when subcontracting arrangements between other organisations in our travel to learn area have failed.
 These can be found in the Confidential: Emergency Continuity Plan. - The College does not use subcontracting to meet short-term funding objectives.

-a) Quality Processes
+a.
+Quality Processes